SupeRuier/awesome-active-learning/README.md

 There are model-free AL strategies and model-dependent AL strategies.
 However, even the same strategy might be implement differently on different models.
-So we summarized several of the previous works for several well used models.
+So we summarized the previous works for several models.
-Hopefully this could help you improve the performance of your current AL strategy or try to find a appropriate framework for your current model.
+Hopefully this could help you easily find a appropriate AL strategy for your current model.
 Specifically, we care how to apply AL strategy on each type of models in this approach.

 Model list: